-The contents on this page is not medical advice.
+The contents on this page are not medical advice.
 It's purely a guideline for contraindications and not a complete list.
 For specifics unique to the person you are massaging seek advice from a physician or other qualified professional.

-Also, if you should happen to be massaging a friend who's state of health may not be totally known, be sure to ask if they're being treated by a health care provider.
+Also, if you should happen to be massaging a friend whose state of health may not be totally known, be sure to ask if they're being treated by a health care provider.
 By asking this it may spur them to recall a condition they may have forgotten to tell you.

 Trust your instincts.
 You are touching somebody's body so take great care.
 If something doesn't feel or seem right to you, then it probably isn't.

 A massage contraindication is a treatment or procedure that is inadvisable.
 Contraindications are either absolute or relative.
-This means that under some situations massage is absolutely not advised – SHOULDN'T BE DONE AT ALL, while other situations it may be OK to massage with modification, moderation, special restrictions, approval from a doctor, or otherwise subject to judgment or discretion.
+This means that under some situations massage is absolutely not advised – SHOULDN'T BE DONE AT ALL, while in other situations it may be OK to massage with modification, moderation, special restrictions, approval from a doctor, or otherwise subject to judgment or discretion.